Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @domainedrouhinoregon

-Domaine Drouhin Oregon uses winemaking traditions from France to create phenomenal Pinot Noir and Chardonnay wines.
-The expansive estate is filled with lush trees and vineyards, which provides a wonderfully tranquil atmosphere.
+Domaine Drouhin Oregon uses centuries of winemaking tradition from Burgundy, France, to create phenomenal Pinot Noir and Chardonnay wines.
+The expansive estate is filled with lush trees and vineyards, providing a wonderfully tranquil atmosphere.

 Domaine Drouhin Oregon 2